rehan-hansaja/Online-Shopping-Management-System/README.md

 # Online-Shopping-Management-System

- A online shopping management system with both admin & user logins using Java & Swing
+A management system for an online shopping store includes a Java console interface for the manager to add, delete, save, and view the electronics and clothing products.
+A GUI for the users to select and buy products.

+Technologies Used : Java, Swing